-For other reasons, however, it can be a good idea to set multiple stops.
-A sudden but limited move away from your trade position may take out your first stop or even your second, but if the market then reverses, some portion of your trade will still be active.
+Realistically, few traders make large enough trades to justify this practice.
+But there are other reasons to set up multiple stops.
+Namely: if a sudden move away from your trade position takes out your first stop—or even your second—and the market then reverses, at least some portion of your trade will remain in play.

-Stop and reverse.
-The stop and reverse stop loss strategy includes a stop at a certain loss point and simultaneously enters a new trade with a stop in the opposite direction.
-Using this strategy requires more market savvy than beginning traders can be expected to possess.
-Also, not all brokers accept this particular trade as a single order.
-In those cases, once the first stop is executed, you will need to execute a new order (one that is "the reverse" of the original order) and enter the new stop in this new direction.
+The stop and reverse stop loss strategy includes a stop at a certain loss point, but simultaneously enters a new trade—with a stop in the opposite direction.
+This strategy requires more market expertise than most beginning traders possess.
+Also, not all brokers accept this particular trade structure as a single order.
+In those cases, once the first stop is executed, you'll need to execute a new order that reverses the original order, by entering the new stop in this new direction.